mcchannigan/react-help-screen/src/assets/student.md

     Allows you to filter search results to only include jobs opened within the selected timeframe.
 * Eligibility
     Allows you to filter search results to only include jobs for which you are currently eligible to apply
+* Special Classification
+    Provides options for special classifications, such as summer-only positions.
 * Job Program
     Allows you to search for jobs listed in a specific job program, for example, FWS or COOP.
 * Job Number